baoqger/rag-with-azure-ai-search-notebooks/README.md

     pip install -r requirements.txt
     ```

-## Notebooks
+## Search on documents

-These are the available notebooks, in suggested order:
+These notebooks operate on the index from the [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo/) repository, which contains chunked documents from a fictional company.

 * [Vector Embeddings Notebook](./vector_embeddings.ipynb)
 * [Azure AI Search Notebook](./azure_ai_search.ipynb)